M10 motorway (Great Britain): History

+Construction

+During construction on Tuesday July 7 1959 at 11am, a plane carrying surveyors crashed on the motorway at Leverstock Green.
+It killed the pilot, Eric Ashton, and the 39 year old county surveyor of Holland, who had parachuted as a Captain in the war, with the 1st Parachute Squadron of the Royal Engineers.
+Other passengers included Robin Martin, aged 38, the assistant managing director of Tarmac Civil Engineering.
+The aircraft was a De Havilland Rapide 'G-AHPT', hired by Tarmac from Don Everall Aviation of Wolverhampton.

+Opening

 The M10 opened on 2 November 1959 along with the M1 and M45, and was designed and constructed by Tarmac Construction as part of the St Albans bypass (along with the M1 between junctions 5 and 10).

 At the time, the M1's southern terminus was at junction 5 at Berrygrove, with the main route from there to the A1 in London being via the A41 Watford Bypass.
 Since the capacity of the A roads was much less than that of the motorway, a distributing spur was required to split up the traffic and reduce congestion at Berrygrove.
 The M10 was thus built to distribute southbound traffic on the M1 onto the A5 (now A5183) and, as an alternative, via the North Orbital Road and the A6 to the A1 Barnet Bypass.

 The M45 was the equivalent distributing spur at the northern end of the M1, and is thus regarded as a sister motorway to the M10.

 In later years, as the M1 was extended southwards into London and the M25 was built, the M10's original purpose eroded.
 It was sometimes suggested that the motorway might have been extended to meet the M25 at junction 22, but this was never proposed.